SHni99/Minerva/README.md

 Our application follows a robust design process, ensuring that each feature is implemented with careful consideration of user feedback and technical feasibility.

-For a detailed breakdown of features implemented in milestones 1 and 2, please refer to Annex 1 and 2.
+## Try Out Our App

+Check out the live app here: [Minerva Platform](https://orbital-minerva.herokuapp.com/)
 ---

-We welcome contributions and feedback on our platform.
+We welcome feedback on our platform.
 Together, we can make Minerva the go-to solution for tuition-matching services.

 ## Poster